 Name: Should be the desired subdomain along with the protocol/service.
 In this tutorial, it’s

 _minecraft._tcp.
-It will autofill the rest of the domain after next text box.
+It will autofill the rest of the domain after the next text box.
 If yourdomain.com without a subdomain is desired, enter:_minecraft._tcp. -

 TTL: Use